Published Jan 2013

 Reality or myths about India’s rise ?

-Up until India’s growth was recently reported to have slowed down , there was definitely an “India myth” about the country’s marvelous development trajectory that leapfrogged degrading manufacturing and low-skilled workers.
+Despite the ups and downs in GDP growth during the crisis, there is definitely an “India myth” about the country’s marvelous development trajectory that leapfrogged degrading manufacturing and low-skilled workers.
 While this is somewhat true, what this myth doesn’t say is that by leapfrogging the industrial stage of development, India also leapfrogged millions of low-skilled workers and left them behind.
 That’s why today India makes for a huge share of poverty in Asia with its roughly 40-50% of the population living in poverty.
 In the end, only very few Indians have been able to reap the benefits of modernization and globalization.

 In order to create a job for everyone, India would have to develop its agriculture, tame rich farmers who absorb whimsical subsidies and exploit poorer ones, but also completely reform its property right system and renovate its infrastructure.
 Simply put, there’s still hell of a job to do: an industrial revolution.
 And real reforms of its institutions.